EAGrahamJr/pi-kube/README.md

        sudo apt-get update -q && \
        sudo apt-get install -qy kubeadm
      ```
+1. Don't forget to reboot to pick up all of the changes...

 ## Start It Up
 1. Initialize the Master (never expiring token)